-Information about approved online case studies is in the ESM guidelines, published on the Board's website.
+Information about approved online case studies is in the Guidelines: Endorsement for scheduled medicines, published on the Endorsement for scheduled medicines page.

 You must submit evidence of having successfully completed 15 approved online case studies when you apply to the Board to commence supervised practice.
 The evidence required will usually be in the form of a certificate from the education provider certifying that you have successfully completed the online case studies.